afni/afni/doc/afni_sphinx/background_install/install_instructs/steps_windows10.rst

    From this point, your terminal behaves very similarly to how it would on a normal (non-Windows) Linux system.

-   To open up a terminal, you can go to "Ask me anything" and start typing "Bash on Ubuntu," and it will likely autocomplete while typing.
+   To open up a terminal, you can go to the Search bar in the lower left (where it says "Type here to search") and start typing "Bash on Ubuntu," and it will likely autocomplete while typing.
 Additionally, you can make a shortcut on your Windows desktop.